Privacy Policy

 - A description of your complaint or request

-Resolution: If you are satisfied with our response, the complaint will be closed.
-If not, you may escalate the complaint to the competent authority.
+- Resolution: If you are satisfied with our response, the complaint will be closed.
+If not, you may lodge a complaint with the competent authority.

-If you are not satisfied with our response or believe your personal data protection rights have been infringed, you have the right to lodge a complaint with:
+If you are not satisfied with our response or believe your personal data protection rights have been infringed, you have the right to complain to:

 Contact point: Ministry of Science and Technology